-Tivoli World is the largest family entertainment theme park on the Costa del Sol.
-It is in the heart of Arroyo de la Miel, Benalmadena and is easily to reach by car, train, bus or taxi.
+Tivoli World was the largest family entertainment theme park on the Costa del Sol.
+It is located in the heart of Arroyo de la Miel, Benalmadena and is easily to reach by car, train, bus or taxi.

 |Family fun at Tivoli World.|